PascalBeyer/Headerless-C-Compiler/README.md

 See the [release page](https://github.com/PascalBeyer/Headerless-C-Compiler/releases) for pre-build binaries.
 To compile from source invoke the `build_msvc.bat` with `cl.exe`, `link.exe` and `ucrt.lib` in your path (for example, from an [x64 Native Tools Command Prompt](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170&viewFallbackFrom=vs-2019)).
+For a release build of the compiler you can use `build_msvc.bat release`.

 To use standard library or Windows library functions it is necessary to install a version of the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).